Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 FYE Diverted Waste (Recycle/Reuse/Repurpose) in Tonnes Total Waste Diverted to Disposal (Tonne)

-1. Waste directed from disposal includes waste that is reused, recycled, or subject to other recovery positions.
+1. Waste diverted from disposal includes waste that is reused, recycled, or subject to other recovery positions.

 2. Recovery refers to operation wherein products, components of the products or materials that have become waste are prepared to fulfil a purpose in place of new products, components, or materials that would otherwise have been used for that purpose.

-3. This data above includes BCB’s Prime City Hotel, and Kluang, Batu Pahat, and Kota Kemuning Construction Sites.
+3. This data above includes BCB’s Prime City Hotel, BCB’s Kluang, Batu Pahat, and Kota Kemuning construction sites.

 Board of Directors